List of Mighty Avengers story arcs: Ultron Initiative (Issues #1-6)

 Set during The Initiative storyline, the new team is introduced with Iron Man, The Wasp, Black Widow, Ms. Marvel, Wonder Man, The Sentry, and Ares.
-The team is assembled to fight the Mole Man's creatures, while a series of natural disasters are reported around the world.
+The team is assembled to fight Mole Man's creatures, while a series of natural disasters are reported around the world.
 In the heat of battle, Iron Man's systems are overloaded, morphing him into a beautiful woman who resembles Janet Van Dyne, The Wasp.
 It is she who figures out that this is the new and improved Ultron.

-The Avengers battle Ultron, while Henry Pym is summoned by The Black Widow, who has taken over the direction of S.H.I.E.L.D.
-Ultron distracts The Avengers with multiple versions of Iron Man's armor, while she disappears from the battlefield to attack The Sentry's wife.
+The Avengers battle Ultron, while Hank Pym is summoned by Black Widow, who has taken over the direction of S.H.I.E.L.D.
+Ultron distracts the Avengers with multiple versions of Iron Man's armor, while she disappears from the battlefield to attack The Sentry's wife.
 When the Sentry discovers what Ultron has done, he battles her while Ares develops a plan to defeat Ultron with Ant-Man's help.
 Ares infects Ultron with a virus, which causes her form to revert to Tony Stark's body.
 The Sentry's wife is revealed to be alive, and Spider-Woman arrives at the end to warn Tony Stark about the Skrull invasion.